DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 See [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD?path=%2FFAD%20Add%20DHDT_RejFdbk.sql&version=GBmaster)

 1. Give user the option to clear out the `DHDT_RejFdbkLetter$`(for when they're NOT appending new passes.
-0. Insert into the actual table t_Dntl_RejFdbkLetter using Candidate_number.
+0. Insert into the actual table t_Dntl_RejFdbkLetter using STUDENT_ID_number.
-This is done in two parts - for those who were not marked absent and those who were

 ## Importing